-In the current period, the Company recorded charges of \$2,052 million due to goodwill impairments related to the Star India Transaction and entertainment linear networks.
+In the current period, the Company recorded \$2,052 million of charges of \$2,052 million due to goodwill impairments related to the Star India Transaction and entertainment linear networks.

-In the prior-year period, the Company recorded charges of \$221 million primarily for severance and costs related to exiting our businesses in Russia.
+In the prior-year period, the Company recorded \$2,871 million of charges of \$221 million primarily for including the Content Impairment, severance and costs related to exiting our businesses in Russia.

-Other income, net
+Other income (expense), net

-Other income, net in the prior-year period included a DraftKings gain of \$79 million and a \$28 million gain on the sale of a business.
+Other expense in the current period reflected a charge of \$65 million related to a legal ruling.
+Other income, net in the prior-year period included a DraftKings gain Gain of \$79 million \$169 million and a \$28 million gain on the sale of a business, business, partially offset by a charge of \$101 million related to a legal ruling.